GetCider/zoobac_documentation/README.md

 - Then again click on the button with the mouse image (similar to the button "**Start**" in windows), select "**Settings**", and then "**Session and Startup**".
 In the "**Application Autostart**" tab we click "**Add**", fill in the first two lines, and in the third we specify the path to the executable file of our program.

+____

+## Verification

-- That’s all, after rebooting of this computer, our software will always automatically start.
+That’s all, after rebooting of this computer, our software will always automatically start.

 >If you make certain settings in the BIOS, the computer will automatically turn on when the power is applied to the power plug (useful in case when the electricity was turned off)